-Thanks to the work of Dumeril and his successors, we now know that axolotl neoteny is at least partly caused by a deficit of thyroid stimulating hormone.
-This chemical tells the thyroid gland when it is time to produce thyroxine—a different chemical that regulates metabolic activity and, therefore, the body’s transition into adulthood.
-Thyroxine production is dependent on the axolotls’ ability to consume adequate levels of iodine, a commodity that is generally scarce in their habitat—(sometimes, especially when these animal breed at high densities, larvae obtain their dietary iodine requirement by consuming other larvae).
-An additional hindrance to metamorphosis may be the coldness of the water in which axolotls live, since low temperatures reduce the efficacy of thyroxine.
+Thanks to the work of Dumeril and his successors, we now know that axolotl neoteny is at least partly caused by a deficit of thyroid-stimulating hormone.
+This chemical tells the thyroid gland when it is time to produce thyroxine—a different chemical that regulates the metabolic activity and, therefore, the body’s transition into adulthood.
+Thyroxine production is dependent on the axolotls’ ability to consume adequate levels of iodine, a commodity that is generally scarce in their habitat—(sometimes, especially when these animals breed at high densities, larvae obtain their dietary iodine requirement by consuming other larvae).
+An additional hindrance to metamorphosis may be the coldness of the water in which axolotls live since low temperatures reduce the efficacy of thyroxine.
 While these conditions cumulatively favour the lifelong retention of juvenile traits, it is biologically possible for axolotls to undergo metamorphosis and seek a terrestrial existence—as has been observed in their geographical neighbour and close relative, the Plateau tiger salamander (A. velasci).
-This is uncommon in the wild, but can be stimulated easily in captivity by an injection of iodine or thyroxine.
-Although this might seem like an extravagant parlor trick, it has been integral to studies of what is, perhaps, the defining feature of axolotls: their healing ability.
+This is uncommon in the wild but, can be stimulated easily in captivity by an injection of iodine or thyroxine.
+Although this might seem like an extravagant parlour trick, it has been integral to studies of what is, perhaps, the defining feature of axolotls: their healing ability.

 Although axolotls are special for their remarkable ability to recover from trauma, the neoteny that facilitates this trait has been observed in a number of other species.
 A survey of the natural histories of neotenic organisms suggests that the characteristic may be at least partly linked to habitat: Neoteny is particularly common in environments where it is difficult or dangerous for aquatic juveniles to make the transition to terrestrial habitats—especially those where the animals need to locate scarce resources while navigating rough terrain and avoiding desiccation.